Dedicated comparison page

 Chase Sapphire Reserve

-Its strongest earning category is Travel at 10%, backed by 1% on general spending.
+Its strongest earning category is Travel (portal) at 5%, backed by 1% on general spending.
 It also avoids foreign transaction fees.

 Pros